paragonie/random_compat/README.md

 ## Features

-This library exposes the [CSPRNG functions add in PHP 7](https://secure.php.net/manual/en/ref.csprng.php) for use in PHP 5 projects.
+This library exposes the [CSPRNG functions added in PHP 7](https://secure.php.net/manual/en/ref.csprng.php) for use in PHP 5 projects.
 Their behavior should be identical.

 ### Generate a string of random bytes